ACCESS-NRI/MED-Portal/docs/editing.md

 - Search the [reviewer spreadsheet](https://bit.ly/joss-reviewers) of volunteer reviewers.
   - When using this spreadsheet, pay attention to the number of reviews this individual is already doing to avoid overloading them.
-  - It can be helpful to use the "Data > Filter Views" capability to temporarily filter the table view to include only people with language or domain expertise matching the paper.
+  - It can be helpful to use the "Data > Filter Views" capability to temporarily filter the table view to include only people with language or domain expertise matching the model.
 - Ask the author(s): You are free to ask the submitting author to suggest possible reviewers by using the [reviewer spreadsheet](https://bit.ly/joss-reviewers) and also people from their professional network.
 In this situation, the editor still needs to verify that their suggestions are appropriate.
 - Use your professional network: You're welcome to invite people you know of who might be able to give a good review.
 - Search Google and GitHub for related work, and write to the authors of that related work.